pelagios/recogito/README.md

 ## Importing Documents

 To work with Recogito, you first need to import data.
-The sample database included with this project contains a single user with admin rights.
+The sample SQLite database included with this project contains a single user with admin rights.
 Log in with this user (username = admin, password = admin) and go to [http://localhost:9000/recogito/admin](http://localhost:9000/recogito/admin).
 You should see an "Upload" button which allows you to upload a ZIP file containing (UTF-8 encoded) plaintexts and accompanying document metadata.